 The third group is a set of applications which can't work if the smart contracts don't hold secrets.
 Until now, Ethereum contracts have had autonomy and agency; end-users can send Ether and ERC20 token value to a smart contract, and this contract determines how to distribute that value.
 With Obscuro, contracts now also hold secrets in the way human agents can, and have the power to surprise users.
 For example, an Obscuro contract can determine if an NFT can "shape-shift" or change shape based on external events such as a full moon, or be used to manage the game board of an interactive game in a way which prevents players from "seeing round the corner" or otherwise cheating.

-Obscuro supports transactional and computational privacy, which opens up a whole new world of use-cases.
+Obscuro supports encrypted transactions and confidential computing, which opens up a whole new world of use-cases.

 Liquidation Hunting is where whales hunt for loans close to liquidation and push prices down to force liquidation.
 This behaviour creates huge volatility for everyone and a miserable experience for users forced into liquidation.